Aventon vs Denago Ebikes

 The Denago Fat Tire 2 also has limited sizing, fitting riders from 4'11" to 6'1" with its one-size-fits-all design.
 In contrast, the Aventure.2 offers two frame styles and four sizes, accommodating riders from 4'11" to 6'4", making it a better option for taller people.

 Additionally, the Denago is a class 3 ebike with a top speed of 28 mph, which can limit where you can ride due to trail speed restrictions.
-The Aventure.2, a class 2 ebike with a 20 mph top speed, can be ridden in more places, but it can also be unlocked to class 3 for 28 mph speeds on paved roads.
+The Aventure.2, a class 2 ebike with a 20 mph top speed, can be ridden in more places since Class 3 ebikes aren't allowed on most trails and National Parks.

 Some riders have noted that the Fat Tire 2 doesn't always reach 28 mph, the battery indicator can be inaccurate, and the bolted tires make flat repairs more difficult.